What is a Variant of Uncertain Clinical Significance?

 By definition, the effect of a variant of uncertain clinical significance (VUS) on a person's cancer risk is unknown.

 If we don't know what a change means in the person tested, especially if they were the one who had cancer, we can't know what it means for their children or siblings.
-Testing is not offered to blood relatives as it wouldn't alter their management.
+That's why there's no testing for variants of uncertain clinical significance in blood relatives.
+It wouldn't alter their management and can lead to anxiety and confusion.